SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/transition_to_java.md

 The golden rule is: The name of the file must be exactly the same as the name of the `public class` it contains (we'll see soon that a file can contain several classes, but only one `public class`).

+This is an important rule relevant to all assignment submissions.
+Unless the file is named correctly, it will NOT be marked by automarker, given it will not compile!

 # Software to install and first program